-Sustainability and the slow food and wine movement
+About sustainability in the vineyard and the slow food movement

-The slow food movement was created to give us all a way of saying no to fast food, fast life and the negative impact they have on both humans and the environment.
-Slow food means living an unhurried life, taking time to enjoy life's simple pleasures, food and wine.
+The slow food movement was created to give us all a way of saying no to fast produce, fast life and the negative impact they have on both humans and the environment.
+"Slow" means living an unhurried life, taking time to enjoy life's simple pleasures, food and wine.
 This starts at the table.

 For full details about the slow food movement click here

-Sustainability means that a process or practice can be maintained at a certain level for as long as is wanted, meeting the needs of the present without compromising the ability of future generations to meet their own needs."
-The practice involves minimum intervention in the natural cycle of growth. click here for detailed info. slow food and the planet
+Sustainability in the vineyard means that a process or practice can be maintained at a certain level for as long as is wanted, meeting the needs of the present without compromising the ability of future generations to meet their own needs."
+The practice involves minimum intervention in the natural cycle of growth, with zero use of chemicals click on the link for detailed info. slow food and the planet

 Sustainability also involves living in a balanced way so that what we consume does not vastly exceed what we contribute.
 This involves taking care of our planet so that our planet can continue to take care of us.
 In a sustainable world, there is a harmonious and healthy equilibrium between the Earth and all of its inhabitants.
 Balance.